heinwessels/factorio-biter-power/readme.md

 Generate electricity by placing biters on treadmills.
 Biters can be caught with cage traps, or by placing an egg extractor on a buried biter nest.
 Biters get tired after running on the treadmill after which they need be revitalized, which could be hazardous.
 Warning, biters might escape!

-`This mod is still in it's early stages and might contains some (unintended) bugs and balance issues.`
+`This mod is still in it's early stages and might contains some (unintended) bugs and balance issues.
+If you have any feedback, please let me know.`

 ## Features:

 - **Treadmill Generator**: Generate power by placing biters on a treadmil-like device.
 This might have hazardous effects if the biter is tired, but device will still function optimally.